asogilvie/useful/files_md/human_user_guide_draft.md

 - [Hexaco](https://github.com/asogilvie/useful/blob/main/imgs/hexaco.png)

 ---
+[^1]: I didn't know markdown had so much to offer!
-[^1]: Less on weekends, but I can get anxious if I don’t at least have a finger on the pulse.
+[^2]: Less on weekends, but I can get anxious if I don’t at least have a finger on the pulse.
-[^2]: I take time to engage with personal projects that help me grow in areas I would not otherwise pursue.
+[^3]: I take time to engage with personal projects that help me grow in areas I would not otherwise pursue.
 This varies based on where I'm at as a human - could be artistic, culinary, technical, et cetera.
 I might not be great at any of it any time soon, but the joy and humility are in the attempt.
-[^3]: E.g. yoga, lifting, a long walk, et cetera.
+[^4]: E.g. yoga, lifting, a long walk, et cetera.
-[^4]: Tell me about your most recent read or favourite book!
+[^5]: Tell me about your most recent read or favourite book!
 Always down to talk books!